pvginkel/ZigbeeControlUI/docs/product_brief.md

 ## 1) What this app is for

 A tiny “wrapper” UI that shows three tabs—**Zigbee2MQTT – 1**, **Zigbee2MQTT – 2**, and **Code Server**—each loading the target UI in a persistent IFRAME.
 The Z2M tabs include a restart button that triggers a Kubernetes rollout restart.
-The app streams simple status via SSE so the tab’s icon reflects **running / restarting / error** without page refresh.
+The app streams simple status via SSE so the tab’s icon reflects **running / restarting / error** without page refresh, and the wrapper itself sits behind a single shared-password login backed by the API.

 ## 2) Who will use it

 You, on a home network.
-No auth.
+Authenticated via a single shared password (cookie-backed).

 ## 3) Scope (exactly what it does)